timojw/Portfolio-S3/Learning Outcomes/README.md

 ### Front-end
 Repository: [Front-End Individueel](https://github.com/timojw/frontend-Individueel2)

-Due to the tight me not having a lot of time I decided to not focus much effort on the frontend.
-I chose this because I dislike frontend development and had heard that a minimal front-end would be sufficient for me.
-The frontend was made in TypeScript React.
+Due me not having a lot of time I decided to not focus much effort on the front end.
+I chose this because I dislike front end development and had heard that a minimal front-end would be sufficient for me.
+The front end was made in Typescript React.
 This was the first time I used this framework which is why I needed some time to get used to it.
-Overall I would say that the framework worked for me although the documentation on Typescript was sometimes not as good as the documentation on Javascript.
+Overall I would say that the framework worked for me although the documentation on Typescript was sometimes not as good as the documentation on JavaScript.

-I have the Frontend communicating with my API as you can see below.
+I have the Front end communicating with my API as you can see below.
 I can either request data from the database or add to it.
 Although the current possibilities are quite limited, it does show that I am capable of making the communication happen.
-If I had had more time I would have definately liked to add more functionality
+If I had had more time I would have definitely liked to add more functionality.
 ![addtodatabase](../Media/ordercreation.png)

-Hieronder staat de code voor het maken van de http request naar de API.
-De informatie word in de body meegegeven en is een JSON formaat.
+Below is the code for the creation of the HTTP request to the API.
+The information is being send in the body and is a JSON format.

     export const CreateOrder = async (Latitude:number | undefined, Longitude:number | undefined, RestaurantID:number | undefined) => {
       const data = await